The holiday season is here! Whether you can’t believe it’s already time or you’ve been waiting all year, here are 18 hacks to help you get ready!

 If you want your home to look really festive, scan your living room for brightly colored objects that aren’t on theme, and move them to invisible or inconspicuous locations for the season.
 Without the other home items around to distract people’s eyes, your holiday decorations will stand out even more.

 Used wisely, a little holiday ribbon can go a long way.
 Wrap it around just about anything—a vase, throw pillow, staircase banister, lamp shade, curtain, pillar candle, and the list goes on—to create a festive atmosphere at little or no cost.

 Got lots of wrapping paper left over from gift-wrapping?
 Reuse it as festive wall art!
 Cut the paper to fit hanging picture frames, then mount on your wall.
 Or use holiday cards from past years.

 Put those unused holiday ornaments to good use by using them for an inexpensive centerpiece.
 Simply pick your favorites and put them in a clear punch bowl, and add tinsel or pine sprigs around the base.
 It works great with those solid-colored orbs we always seem to have so many of!

 When pruning your trees and bushes in the spring or summer, make sure to save some branches for later use.
-Then spray paint them red, white, silver, or gold and you have an instant Christmas decoration!
+Then spray paint them whatever festive colors you prefer, and you have an instant holiday decoration!
 Place them in planters of flowers that are dead for the winter, and add lights or ornaments for extra flair.